The Battle for ‘s-Hertogenbosch from the German perspective

 Brief overview of the battle

-On the first day, October 22 the 131st Brigade and 22nd Armoured Division liberated the villages Middelrode, Doornhoek and Berlicum while the 158th Brigade, 160th Brigade and the 71st Brigade liberated the villages Nuland and Kruisstraat.
+On the first day, 22 October, the Welsh 131st Brigade and 22nd Armoured Division liberated the villages Middelrode, Doornhoek and Berlicum while the 158th Brigade, 160th Brigade and the 71st Brigade liberated the villages Nuland and Kruisstraat.
+On the 2nd day, 23 October, the Welshmen advanced up to the villages Rosmalen, Bruggen and Hintham, one mile east of ‘s-Hertogenbosch.

-In the night of 23 on 24 October the attack on the city began at 02.00 hrs.
+In the night from 23 on 24 October the attack on the city of ‘s-Hertogenbosch began at 02.00 hrs.
 The Welshmen advanced along the rail line and Hinthammerpark thereby taking the commandpost of General Neumann.
-Neumann, ready to defend his post was ordered by Gerneral Reinhard to retreat his post together with his staff which he did.
-The Welshmen advanced onto the rivers Dieze and Zuid-Willemsvaart and formed a bridgehead on the east side of lock O in the evening of October 24.Also on October 24 the 51st Highland Division attacked the area south of ‘s-Hertogenbosch, advancing from the village of Den Dungen, south of the Zuid-Willemsvaart.
-The Highlanders advanced until south of ‘s-Hertogenbosch near the village Vught which was still in the hands of the German 59 I.D.
-The only way out of the city for the Germans would be to the west.
+Neumann, though ready to defend his post, was ordered by Gerneral Reinhard to retreat his post together with his staff which he did.
+The Welshmen were able to advance onto the canals Dieze and Zuid-Willemsvaart and formed a bridgehead at the edge of the city, on the east side of lock O in the evening of 24 October.

-On October 25 at 11.00 hrs the attack on the city-centre began by the 160th Brigade with the 1st and 5th Welsh attacking along the Dieze on to the station square and Wilhelminabridge over the Dommel and the 1st East Lancs attacking along the east on to the Wilhelmina square, Vughter bridge and Willems bridge.
+On 25 October at 11.00 hrs the attack on the city-centre began with the 160th Brigade together with the 1st and 5th Welsh attacking along the Dieze on to the station square the Wilhelminabridge and Dommelcanal.
+The 1st East Lancs attacked along the east on to the Wilhelmina square, Vughter bridge and Willems bridge.
+After bitter fighting advance was made until the Dommel canal in the west part of the city liberating the city centre of ‘s-Hertogenbosch.

 53rd Welsh Division in the streets of